Fadekemi-Adeniran/Retail-Sales-Analytics/README.md

   ![image alt](https://github.com/Fadekemi-Adeniran/Retail-Sales-Analytics/blob/main/Retails%20Sales%20Data%20Model.jpg?raw=true)

 ## Key Insights
-- November recorded the highest order volume, with 160,671 deliveries, accounting for 14.68% of total annual deliveries.
+- **November recorded the highest order volume**, with 160,671 deliveries, accounting for **14.68%** of total annual deliveries.
-- February had the lowest delivery count, with only 14,741 orders, indicating significant seasonality in customer demand.
+- **February had the lowest delivery count**, with only 14,741 orders, indicating significant seasonality in customer demand.
-- Sales activity increased substantially during the final quarter of the year, with November and December generating the highest revenue levels, each exceeding $1 billion in sales.
+- Sales activity increased substantially during the final quarter of the year, with November and December generating the highest revenue levels, each exceeding **$1 billion in sales**.
-- Order quantity exceeded 55 million units, demonstrating strong product demand across the grocery network.
+- Order quantity exceeded **55 million units**, demonstrating strong product demand across the grocery network.
 - Sales were distributed across multiple geographic regions, highlighting a broad customer base and market presence.
 - Promotional campaigns appear to have contributed to increased sales volumes during peak months, suggesting a positive relationship between promotions and customer purchasing behavior.